kleofas97/MasterThesis/README.md

 both line segmentation and text recognition (found text put under every line):

-If You found it intresting and have any additional questions, please contact directly: adam.k.mika@gmail.com
+If You found it interesting and have any additional questions, please contact directly: adam.k.mika@gmail.com